barackd222/barackd222.github.io/quickstart_new.md

 ```

-### 3. Docker Containers running in the Oracle Public Cloud:
+### Option 3 - Docker Containers running in the Oracle Public Cloud:

 MedRec project can be easily built and run in the Oracle Public Cloud using Docker containers.
 You can deploy your own MedRec Images, or use the default one [publicly available in Dockerhub](https://hub.docker.com/r/barackd222/ankimedrec-apis/).
 In this section we are going to show you how to run your MedRec APIs in Oracle Container Cloud Service.